University of Birmingham

 Clinical

-• Post Graduate research relevant to a clinical population
+• Post Graduate Research Assistant - work involving participant contact that is relevant to a clinical population

-• Other work which demonstrates understanding of the profession and the application of psychological principles
+• Other work which demonstrates understanding of the profession, supporting people with psychological difficulties, and the application of psychological principles

 References / Statements of suitability

-• One of these must be from a current/most recent line manager
+• One of these must be from the current/most recent line manager

 • The other must be from a suitably qualified person who is able to effectively comment on academic ability and academic potential at a post graduate level